I, Jonas Jelten, am applying for upload rights for server package-set.

 Currently, I am actively improving and extending git-ubuntu, our daily triage tooling, and Ubuntu’s debuginfod.

-Before joining Ubuntu full-time, I worked at the Chair of Network Architectures and Services, the Computational Imaging and Inverse Problems group, and the IT Operations datacenter at the Technical University of Munich (TUM).
-For their storage system I created ceph-balancer, an advanced optimization tool designed to increase available storage in Ceph clusters.
+Before joining Ubuntu, I worked at the IT Operations datacenter at the Technical University of Munich (TUM).
+Among many infrastructure improvements and new services (LXD, BBB, Ceph, …), I created ceph-balancer, an advanced optimization tool designed to increase available storage in Ceph clusters.

 Outside of work, I collaborate with friends on projects I find interesting.

-Many of these relate closely to Debian/Ubuntu, such as my vision for modernized .deb packaging with debmagic
+Some of these relate closely to Debian/Ubuntu, such as our vision for modernized .deb packaging with debmagic

 .